 - a.
 TSS shall explain how the TOE meets FIA_MBE_EXT.3 at high level description.
-TSS may only state that the TOE implements PAD mechanism and may not disclose any information about the PAD mechanism itself in detail because such information is beyond the scope of assurance level claimed by [BIOPP-Module] and may also be exploited by attackers - b.
+TSS may only state that the TOE implements PAD mechanism and may not disclose any information about the PAD mechanism itself in detail because such information may also be exploited by attackers - b.
+BMD shall provide additional information needed to explain the PAD mechanism within the scope of the assurance level claimed by [BIOPP-Module] - c.
 AGD guidance may provide information about how the TOE reacts when the artefact is detected a.
-TSS or AGD guidance states that the TOE prevents the use of the artefact during biometric enrolment
+TSS, BMD or AGD guidance states that the TOE prevents the use of the artefact during biometric enrolment

-The evaluator shall examine the TSS and AGD guidance to check that the TSS or AGD guidance states that the TOE prevents the use of the artefact during biometric enrolment.
+The evaluator shall examine the TSS, BMD and AGD guidance to check that the TSS, BMD or AGD guidance states that the TOE prevents the use of the artefact during biometric enrolment.

-The main part of the EA is the evaluator's testing defined in Chapter 6, Evaluation Activities for PAD testing.
+The main part of the EA is the evaluator's testing defined in Chapter 7, Evaluation Activities for PAD testing.
 The evaluator should not require a detailed design description of PAD from the developer because it's beyond the scope of assurance level claimed in [BIOPP-Module].